 It’s the title tag that leads you to click on this content.

-Let’s take a look at title tags and the best practices to optimise them for crawlers and readers alike.
+Let’s delve deeper into SEO title tag and the best practices to optimise it for crawlers and readers alike.

 What is an SEO Title Tag?